 - Biologicals, Vaccines

-To learn more, refer to SFDA Drug Registration Requirements
+- SFDA Drug Registration Requirements

 Generally, food registration requirements are less complicated than drugs and medical devices.
-However, this is only true when your food product ingredients, label, manufacturer, source, are all in compliance with the SFDA regulations and GSO (GCC) standards.
-Therefore, only experienced and knowledgable professionals are able to support with advanced guidance and consultation.
+However, food product ingredients, label, manufacturer, and raw material sources are all must be in compliance with the SFDA regulations and GSO (GCC) standards.
+The food sector generally accepts different types of applications such as:

 - Food Supplements